 Sunday, October 1, 2017

-Edward R. Dewey confirmed in 1962 that still little to nothing was known of Marechal's method, though a fund manager had offered him $20,000 for his secrets, or, alternatively, to operate a five million dollar fund on the basis of these secrets and to share profits.
-But Marechal did not accept either offer, and finally died at the age of 90 without ever revealing how he was able to calculate market movements with such uncanny accuracy.
-However, what is clear is that he was using a version of Babson's Normal Line.
-The annotations to his chart later added by his friend Alan Andrews show that Marechal plotted turns with what are now known as Median Lines.
+In 1962, Edward R. Dewey confirmed that Marechal’s method remained largely unknown.
+Despite a fund manager’s offer of $20,000 for his secrets—or the alternative proposal to manage a five-million-dollar fund and share the profits—Marechal declined both.
+He ultimately died at the age of 90 without ever revealing how he calculated market movements with such uncanny accuracy.
+Nevertheless, it is clear that he utilized a version of Babson’s "Normal Line."
+Annotations later added to his chart by his friend Alan Andrews indicate that Marechal plotted market turns using what are now recognized as Median Lines.
 Dewey concluded:

 "Clearly, the pattern of the forecast and the actual pattern of the market miss many times in detail and exact timing.
 Nevertheless, the broad picture of the trends from 1934 through 1947, at least, is remarkably similar.
 The basic downtrend from 1936-37 to 1942 is plain, and likewise the uptrend from 1942 to 1946, although the latter shows up as a much more zigzag pattern in the forecast than was actually the case.
 Thus, the year 1944 by itself, for example, appears as a down period, whereas it was really an up year.
 When the year 1947 ended, the Dow Jones Industrial Average had spent 16 months within a 16% price range.
 As far as the situation at the time the comparison in [the figure] ends is concerned, it is evident that, if the broad accuracy of the preceding 14 years is to be maintained, 1948 must, on the whole, witness a rising price level.
 A definite down trend going substantially into new low territory by the year-end would produce a greater discrepancy between the forecast pattern and the actual course of prices than at any other time in the record.
 The fact remains to be seen at this writing, but, in line with his original forecast made years before, Marechal always insisted that 1946-47 was not a "bear market" but an interruption in a long upward trend comparable to the break and market hesitancy during 1926 in the long upswing from 1921 to 1929.”